2020 United States Senate election in Colorado: Results

 The election was not particularly close, with Hickenlooper winning by 9.32%.
 Hickenlooper's win was expected, as Colorado has moved more toward being a blue state.
 Key to Hickenlooper's victory was Denver County and its surrounding suburban counties, Adams, Arapahoe, Boulder, and Jefferson, the latter of which had been pivotal to Gardner's victory in 2014.
 Gardner did well in the typically red El Paso County, home of Colorado Springs.
 Gardner also did well in many rural areas of the state.
 However, Hickenlooper's strong performance in heavily populated counties proved too much for Gardner to overcome.
 Hickenlooper was also likely helped by Joe Biden, who won the state by 13.5%.

-Hickenlooper is the first senator from Colorado who was also the governor of Colorado since Senator Edwin Johnson was elected in 1936.
+Hickenlooper is the first senator from Colorado who was also the governor of Colorado since Senator Edwin Johnson was elected in 1936, though Johnson was the incumbent governor at the time.
 Hickenlooper was sworn in as senator on January 3, 2021, for a six-year term that expires on January 3, 2027.